Dealing with Early Pregnancy Emotional Changes

-- An inner confidence.
 The fear of miscarriage, so prevalent in the first two months, now lessens a lot, since miscarriages most often occur within the first eight weeks.
 If you’ve had a previous miscarriage, you may enter the third month with a sigh of relief and allow yourself to feel a surge of maternal love and hopefulness that you may have held back in case this baby didn’t make it.
 It is in this month that most women begin to feel confident that they really are going to go on to deliver a healthy baby.

-- A need to be alone.
 Throughout much of the first trimester, but especially at its end, many women report that they just want to be alone.
 Perhaps this is another one of nature’s messages to slow down, retreat, and consider yourself first.
 It’s also a sign that you are ready to become acquainted with the little life that’s growing inside you.

-- Concerns about weight gain.
-In the first two months you may have worried less about weight gain than you do now.
+One of the early pregnancy emotional changes that may be starting occupy more of your thoughts is concern about the weight you are putting on.
 Chances are you were just happy you could keep any food down at all.
 (Women who experience more than their fair share of nausea and food aversions during the first two months may not begin to gain weight until the third month.)
 Now that you are craving food more, and able to keep most of it down, it’s normal to become conscious of the weight this extra food is going to put on.